erri120/docker-caddy-porkbun/README.md

 # docker-caddy-porkbun

-This is a custom Caddy-based image that adds the [porkbun](https://github.com/caddy-dns/porkbun) module to the base image.
+This is a custom [Caddy](https://hub.docker.com/_/caddy)-based image that adds the following features:

+- adds the [porkbun](https://github.com/caddy-dns/porkbun) module to the base image
+- installs the [`tzdata`](https://wiki.alpinelinux.org/wiki/Setting_the_timezone) package, so you can use the `TZ` environment variable

 ## Usage